Adding references

 You can retrieve the full text articles from the University of Melbourne Library subscriptions by setting up a Library Link.

-Once this is set up, select any reference in Zotero and click the locate button (a green arrow) and select: Library Lookup
+Once this is set up, select any reference in Zotero and click the locate icon (arrow in a grey circle) in the right hand menu and select: Library Lookup

 Library lookup 2